Skip to Main Content

 It’s not as easy as it should be to find information on SoFi’s site, and you may have to turn to the fine print and legal documents to find the particulars that you need to know.

-When you’re dealing with money, you want the costs to be laid out very clearly, and that’s something that SoFi doesn’t do for its automated investing product.
-While it’s easy enough to see that it doesn’t charge any management fee (for now), it’s difficult, if not impossible, to find what a typical portfolio might pay in terms of fees.
+When you’re dealing with money, you want the costs to be laid out very clearly, and that’s something that SoFi doesn’t do as effectively as it could for its automated investing product.
+While it’s easy enough to see that it doesn’t charge any management fee (for now), it’s difficult to find what a typical portfolio might pay in terms of fees.
 Naturally, each portfolio will pay something a little bit different, depending on the specific funds and how they’re weighted in the portfolio.

 The company does disclose what you will pay for its in-house ETFs, both of which have no expense ratio (for now at least) and which may be included in some automated portfolios.